Caretakers, cleaners and canteen staff

 You may be able to negotiate with your school board to have some different terms and conditions from those in your employment agreement.
 For example, you may agree to be paid a set weekly figure with an amount included to cover various allowances that would be paid irregularly.
 This is usually done to simplify your package of pay and allowances.

-Your employer can’t use this process to negotiate terms that disadvantage you or provide you with lesser conditions than the collective agreement.
+Your employer can not use this process to negotiate terms that disadvantage you or provide you with lesser conditions than the collective agreement.

 Before you negotiate different terms with your employer check clause 1.4.2 of the collective agreement.

-Clause 1.4.2 - School Caretakers’, Cleaners’ and Canteen Workers' Collective Agreement
+Clause 1.4.2: School Caretakers’, Cleaners', Canteen and Ground Staff Collective Agreement

 Make sure the variation agreement clearly states the individual components of your pay package.